-The clinical expert indicated that the cost of travelling to medical appointments and the burden on family members for assistance are some of the obstacles that limited older adult patients with nAMD to have an optimal treatment outcome.
-Therefore, a drug or treatment program that allows less frequent visits is an important option to improve patient compliance to fill this treatment gap.
-The clinical expert highlighted the newer emerging anti-VEGF agents, faricimab and brolucizumab, can extend the treatment interval to 12 weeks, even up to 16 weeks.
+The clinical expert indicated that the cost of travelling to medical appointments and the burden on family members for assistance are some of the obstacles that limit older adult patients with nAMD from having an optimal treatment outcome.
+Therefore, a drug or treatment program that allows for less frequent visits is an important option to improve patient compliance to fill this treatment gap.
+The clinical expert highlighted the newer emerging anti-VEGF agents, faricimab and brolucizumab, can extend the treatment interval to 12 weeks and even up to 16 weeks.
 However, the clinical expert reported that brolucizumab is associated with intraocular inflammation.
 Therefore, the clinical expert concluded a more durable treatment with high efficacy and without the increase of adverse side effects is an unmet need.

-The clinical expert noted that the introduction of longer acting therapy represents a treatment paradigm shift.
-The expert indicated that aflibercept 2 mg has been used over 10 years with known safety profile.
+The clinical expert noted that the introduction of longer-acting therapy represents a treatment paradigm shift.
+The expert indicated that aflibercept 2 mg has been used for over 10 years and has a known safety profile.
 The clinical expert noted that aflibercept 8 mg could be considered as first-line treatment for nAMD.
-In addition, the clinical expert indicated that it could be considered as replacement therapy when the other anti-VEGF treatments are ineffective or for treatment of those who do not respond with the other anti-VEGF treatments.
+In addition, the clinical expert indicated that it could be considered as replacement therapy when the other anti-VEGF treatments are ineffective or for treatment of those patients who do not respond to the other anti-VEGF treatments.

-Clinical expert consulted by CADTH noted that the outcome measures used in clinical practice align with those in the trial: visual acuity; optical coherence tomography (OCT) to assess intraretinal or subretinal fluid; central retinal thickness measurement; and fundus examination for retinal or subretinal hemorrhage.
-Following the initial monthly aflibercept 8 mg treatment for 3 months, the treatment interval can be extended to every 12 weeks, and subsequently, the interval can be adjusted by increments or reductions of 4 weeks for the next treatment cycle.
-Clinical expert indicated the features of treatment failure are decreasing visual acuity, the persistent or increase intraretinal or subretinal fluid, or development of new subretinal hemorrhage despite active treatment.
+The clinical expert consulted by CADTH noted that the outcome measures used in clinical practice align with those in the trial: visual acuity, optical coherence tomography (OCT) to assess intraretinal or subretinal fluid, central retinal thickness measurement, and fundus examination for retinal or subretinal hemorrhage.
+Following the initial monthly aflibercept 8 mg treatment for 3 months, the treatment interval can be extended to every 12 weeks and, subsequently, the interval can be adjusted by increments or reductions of 4 weeks for the next treatment cycle.
+The clinical expert indicated the features of treatment failure are decreasing visual acuity, persistent or increased intraretinal or subretinal fluid, or development of new subretinal hemorrhage despite active treatment.
 The clinical expert noted the treatment with aflibercept 8 mg can be given in the clinic or hospital.
 The treatment should be provided by an ophthalmologist who is familiar with the diagnosis and management of retinal diseases including nAMD.